 Therefore, giving someone a piece of calligraphy created by someone as a gift is seen as a respectable act.
 In fact, it can be seen as the gift-giving person regarding and loving the person they are giving the gift to highly.

-What is calligraphy used for in Korea?
+What is Korean calligraphy used for?

-It can express the artist’s emotions
+Korean Calligraphy can express the artist’s emotions

 The goal of Asian calligraphic works is to use the shapes of the letters and characters as a way to express the emotions of the calligrapher.
 In fact, it can be perceived that Korean calligraphic works reveal the creator’s personality.
 And as you may have guessed, it takes several years of practicing this art to master this ancient tradition.

-It highlights the Korean alphabet
+Korean Calligraphy highlights the Hangeul alphabet

 Calligraphy can also be seen as a way to express the beauty that Korean letters and Chinese characters contain in their everyday appearance.
-Calligraphy is in some ways like the cursive script is in Roman alphabetic languages.
+Calligraphy is in some ways like the cursive script in Roman alphabetic languages.
 However, its application goes deeper than that.

 With calligraphic works, the emphasis isn’t only on the characters themselves.
-A lot of thought goes into each work, not only into how to draw the characters, but also the composition of each dot and line, and even the empty space’s positioning.
+A lot of thought goes into each work, not only into how to draw the characters but also the composition of each dot and line and even the empty space’s positioning.

-It is combined with other forms of art
+Korean Calligraphy is combined with other forms of art

 Historically, Koreans have also used calligraphy in combination with painting.
 They see both styles of art as a great form of training the mind.
 Old aristocrats and especially scholars sought to also master their skills in poetry, in addition to calligraphy and painting.
 They saw these as the perfect trinity of skills to master.